Manifesto-Digital/contentful-gatsby-netlify/documentation/06-infrastructure.md

 ## CircleCi

-CircleCi is used as an automation tool for shipping and checking quality of code before allowing it to be production ready.
+CircleCi is used as an automation tool for shipping and checking the quality of code before allowing it to be production ready.

 This is covered in more detail in the [deploying](05-deploying.md#CircleCi) section.

 ## Azure

-Azure is used to host the Laravel API.
+Azure is used for hosting the Laravel API.

 This API came about from key functionality that was not offered out the box in Contentful.